LUISG47/Project2/README.md

 6. Verify the table creation by running a SELECT statement for each table.
 7. Import each CSV file into its corresponding SQL table.

-When importing the CSV files make sure that you actiavte the headers tab (see the following image)
+When importing the CSV files make sure that you activate the headers tab (see the following image):

 ![Screenshot 2025-01-12 at 12 58 49 p m](https://github.com/user-attachments/assets/a12e0425-ad2a-4ba1-b86e-5b69a13ce82c)